 Reveal Too Much

 The main takeaway is that if it doesn’t feel right, it most likely is not.
-Go with your gut most of the time, and you should avoid the majority of scams, but following these can help with those that your gut might miss.
+Go with your gut, and you should avoid the majority of scams.